ardanozp/SwiftUI-Projects/README.md

 Welcome to my **SwiftUI Projects** repository!
 This repository contains the apps and projects I created while following the [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui/) course by Paul Hudson.

-Each project is organized into its own folder named by the day and project title.
+Each project is organized into its own folder and named by project title.
 This is my first attempt at building SwiftUI apps, and I am excited to share my learning journey.

 ---